-1. Press and hold the smart battery power button for 3 seconds to power off the aircraft.

-2. First hold the rotor of the motor on the arm below the propeller to prevent it from rotating, press down on the propeller center shaft firmly, and then turn it in the unlocking direction marked on the propeller center shaft to detach the propeller.
+- 1. Press and hold power button of the drone for 3 seconds to power off the drone. - 2.
+First hold the rotor of the motor on the arm below the propeller to prevent it from rotating, press down on the propeller center shaft firmly, and then turn it in the unlocking direction marked on the propeller center shaft to detach the propeller.